BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/Discord Solver/ReadMe.md

 ![Discord Solver - Where to find it](https://i.imgur.com/uHTxuc6.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

-What special with this weapon?
+## What special with this weapon?

 - Shot two explosive bullet for the cost of one bullet (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-- Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but with explosive bullet.
-(I "just" low the initial damage and the accuracy to balance the weapon).
+- Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but I change the Fire Mode to Explosive bullet... and I add some Grenade Damage too
+- Finally, to balance this "a bit too powerful" submachine gut, I "just" reduce the initial damage and the accuracy too (more missing shot... but not that much).

 ![Discord Solver - Lascaux Version](https://i.imgur.com/EyebWpL.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

+**Note:** As the Discord Solver can be found submerged in a shallow pool in a cave, it's make sense to me to keep his Vanilla "Lascaux" skin (similar to the Lascaux cave paintings).

 ### Options: